Magik

-Magik (Illyana Nikolaievna Rasputina) (Russian: Ильяна Николаевна Распутина) is a character appearing in American comic books published by Marvel Comics.
-The character is depicted most often in relation to the X-Men, and first appeared in the comic book Giant-Size X-Men #1 (May 1975).
+Magik (Illyana Nikolaievna Rasputina) (Russian: Ильяна Николаевна Распутина) is a superhero appearing in American comic books published by Marvel Comics.
+Created by writer Len Wein and artist Dave Cockrum, the character first appeared in the Giant-Size X-Men #1 (May 1975).
+Illyana Rasputina is a member of a fictional species of humanity known as mutants, who are born with superhuman abilities, and has also possessed magical abilities as well, as a result of her interactions with the demonic supervillain Belasco.

-Magik is the younger sister of the Russian X-Men member Colossus.
-She is a member of a fictional species of humanity known as mutants, who are born with superhuman abilities.
-Due to her time imprisoned in (and later ruling) Limbo, she is a powerful sorceress.
+Illyana Rasputina is the younger sister of the Russian X-Men member Colossus and X-Men enemy Mikhail Rasputin.
+She became a powerful sorceress due to her time imprisoned in (and later ruling) Limbo.
 Her mutant power, which first manifested in that Limbo, is the ability to teleport via stepping discs utilizing that dimension's magic.

-Magik has been described as one of Marvel's most notable and powerful female heroes.
+Following her escape from Limbo, she became part of the New Mutants.
+She later joined the X-Men.
+In 2024, Marvel debuted an ongoing series starring Magik, written by Ashley Allen with art by Germán Peralta.

-Anya Taylor-Joy portrayed Illyana Rasputin in the 2020 film The New Mutants.
+The character has been featured in various Marvel-licensed products, including video games, animated television series, and merchandise.
+Anya Taylor-Joy portrayed Illyana Rasputina in the 2020 film The New Mutants.